Iran International TV Channel closes London studios, citing security threats

 It continues to operate and there will be no interruption in service

 LONDON, Feb.
-18, 2023 /CNW/ -- After a significant escalation in state-backed threats from Iran and advice from the Metropolitan Police, Iran International TV has reluctantly closed its London studios and moved broadcasting to Washington DC.
+20, 2023 /PRNewswire/ -- After a significant escalation in state-backed threats from Iran and advice from the Metropolitan Police, Iran International TV has reluctantly closed its London studios and moved broadcasting to Washington DC.
 The station will continue to operate from Washington DC uninterrupted.

 Threats had grown to the point that it was felt it was no longer possible to protect the channel's staff, other employees at Chiswick Business Park and the general public.